ThomasSmith11/QMC5883Calibrated/README.md

 This library explores using machine learning to compensate for tilt specifically for the QMC5883L, but should be easily extensible to any standalone magnemometer

 ### How to set up for yourself:
-1. I used an iPhone compass to collect accurate heading data for the model to train on, so if you choose to follow the same route, set up an Apple developer account, and sideload the swift app provided (dataClient) onto your phone
+1. I used an iPhone compass to collect accurate heading data for the model to train on, so if you choose to follow the same route, set up an Apple developer account, and sideload the swift app provided in the data collection folder (dataClient) onto your phone
 3. Load the compass data collection sketch onto your arduino
 4. Mount the magnemometer and phone to a flat plane (I used a piece of wood), with the direction you want the magemometer to detect facing the same direction the phone does
 5. Install libimobiledevice (brew or apt install libimobiledevice)